 Juneau is a unique city: it’s one of two US state capitals not connected to the mainland by road (the other being Honolulu).
 The only way to get here is either by boat or plane (it being surrounded by water on one side and the Juneau Icefield on the other).
 And the interesting thing is that when the government proposed to build a highway connecting the city to the rest of Alaska, Juneauites voted against it.
 Read more about it here.

 The city’s name comes from Joe Juneau who was one of the two miners who came to explore the area in search of gold.
 We’ve prepared a crash course on Juneau’s history where you can read more about it.
-Did you know that the city could have been named Harrisburg?
+Another interesting fact about Juneau: did you know that the city could have been named Harrisburg?

 According to GeoNames the biggest city in Alaska is Anchorage with a population of over 298, 000.
 The second biggest city is Juneau (32,756) closely followed by Fairbanks with only about 400 fewer residents.
 Sitka, the city which used to be the capital of the District of Alaska until 1906, ranks 9th with a population of under 9,000.
 Curiously, Juneau is both a close-knit community and a big city (by Alaskan standards) at the same time.